Directory-based coherence

-According to the above discussion, it is clear that using bus based systems seems more attractive for relatively small systems.
-However, directory based systems become crucial when the system scale up and the number of nodes grows.
-So there is a kind of trade-off between the simplicity and the scalability when comparing between Bus-based and Directory-based cache coherence designs.
+From the above discussion it follows that using bus based systems seems more attractive for relatively small systems.
+However, directory based systems become crucial when the system scales up and the number of nodes grows.
+So there is a kind of trade-off between the simplicity and the scalability when comparing between bus-based and directory-based cache coherence designs.

 History

-The idea of Directory-based cache coherence systems began long ago.
+The idea of directory-based cache coherence systems began long ago.
 The idea of DASH (Directory Architecture for SHared-memory) was first proposed by C.K.
 Tang in the mid 1970s.
-However, applying it to cache coherence was proposed a few years later, specifically in 1978, when researchers at Stanford University proposed the first version of this coherence systems called Stanford DASH, in a paper that described the system with the difficulties and improvements associated with such designs.
+However, applying it to cache coherence was proposed a few years later in 1978, when researchers at Stanford University proposed the first version of this coherence systems called Stanford DASH, in a paper that described the system with the difficulties and improvements associated with such designs.
 Beside this approach, several attempts were done to provide a scalable systems.
 For instance, BBN Butterfly which was introduced in 1985, and IBM PR3 which was introduced in 1987, are some examples of scalable multiprocessor systems.
 However, both of these systems have a drawback; For example, BBN Butterfly does not have caches.
 Similarly, IBM PR3 does not provide hardware cache coherence, which limits the performance of both of these designs, especially when employing high performance processors.

 The limitations of other competitors made it easier for DASH based systems to get chosen when designing cache coherence systems and other systems needing scalability in cache-based nodes.
 In 1985, James Archibald and Jean-Loup Baer from the University of Washington published a paper that proposes a more economical, expandable, and modular variation of the "global directory" approach in the term of hardware use in the design.

 In 1992, Daniel Lenoski from Stanford university published a paper proposing advances in cache coherence protocols for directory-based systems.
 In a 1996 paper, he introduced the design of the SGI Origin 2000, a family of server computers employing directory based cache coherence.
 The subsequent Origin 3000 was introduced in July 2000.

 Protocols

-Unlike snoopy coherence protocols, in a directory based coherence approach, the information about which caches have a copy of a block is maintained in a structure called Directory.
+Unlike snoopy coherence protocols, in a directory based coherence approach, the information about which caches have a copy of a block is maintained in a structure called directory.
 In a directory based scheme, participating caches do not broadcast requests to all other sharing caches of the block in order to locate cached copies, instead it queries the directory to retrieve the information about which block have cached copies and sends only to those particular processors and hence traffic saving compared to a snoopy protocol is large.
 In well optimized applications, most data sharing is only for data that is read only, and there is little sharing for data that is frequently read and written.
 A directory approach can result in a substantial traffic saving compared to broadcast/snoopy approach in such applications.

 As shown in the data flow diagram, the actors involved in a distributed shared memory system implementing directory based coherence protocol are: